sanidhyakr18/sanidhyakr18/README.md

 **About me:**

-- 🛠 Intermediate Android App Developer and a beginner in Frontend Development
+- 🛠 Android and Backend Developer
 - 🔬 Loves to explore the endless possibilities of technology
 - 👨🏻‍💻 Currently, learning backend development
 - ⚡️ Fun-Fact: Traveling helps to spark our imagination